awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 1. Run the `CREATE EXTERNAL TABLE` statement in the Athena console Query Editor\.
 This registers the `waf_logs` table and makes the data in it available for queries from Athena\.

-## Creating the Table for AWS WAF Logs in Athena Using Partition Projection<a name="create-waf-table-partition-projection"></a>
+## Creating the table for AWS WAF logs in Athena using partition projection<a name="create-waf-table-partition-projection"></a>

 Because AWS WAF logs have a known structure whose partition scheme you can specify in advance, you can reduce query runtime and automate partition management by using the Athena partition projection feature\.
 Partition projection automatically adds new partitions as new data is added\.
 This removes the need for you to manually add partitions by using `ALTER TABLE ADD PARTITION`\.